Chart Color Schemes

 Shepparton North was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Shepparton North had a higher cultural diversity than most local areas, with 28.7% of its population born overseas and 34.7% speaking a language other than English at home.
-Christianity was the predominant religion in Shepparton North, comprising 50.2% of the population.
-The 'Other' religious category was notably higher at 7.8%, compared to the Rest of Vic average of 2.7%.
-In terms of ancestry, Australian was the largest group at 24.7%, followed by English at 20.0%, which was lower than the regional average of 27.1%.
+Christianity was the predominant religion in Shepparton North, accounting for 50.2% of people.
+However, there was a significant overrepresentation of Other religions, comprising 7.8%, compared to the Rest of Vic average of 2.7%.
+Regarding ancestry, Australian was the largest group at 24.7%, followed by English at 20.0%, which was lower than the regional average of 27.1%.

 Frequently Asked Questions - Diversity